imballinst/imballinst.dev/src/pages/blog/my-thoughts-pursuing-higher-study.md

 Most post graduate program required my undergraduate GPA to be at least 3.0 in the scale of 4.
 Since I didn't do well in my undergraduate, my choice was a bit limited.
 From my [search result in Top Universities in 2018](https://www.topuniversities.com/university-rankings/university-subject-rankings/2018/computer-science-information-systems), I found out that University of Melbourne, which at that time ranked 14th best, had lower GPA requirement (2.75 in the scale of 4), so that's a yep.

 University of Melbourne's Information Technology course had Human-Computer Interaction as well, which aligned with what I did at that time, which was front-end web development.
 That's another yep.
+Anyway, I chose Masters by Coursework instead of Masters by Research because at that time, I didn't really have an idea worth for a research.

 Australia also seemed to be a new whole world to me at that time, as I had never experienced four seasons in a year before.
 That's the third yep.